MohannadmJaradat/whatsapp-bot/README.md

    - Copy `event.example.json` to `event.json` and fill in your event details
    - Copy `template.example.txt` to `template.txt` and customize your message
    - Create `contacts.xlsx` with your contacts (use `contacts.example.xlsx` as reference)
+   - OR use the VCF converter utility (see below) if you have contacts in VCF format

 ## Usage